martenframework/marten/docs/versioned_docs/version-0.1/templates/how-to/create-custom-tags.md

 Simple tags usually output a value while allowing this value to be assigned to a new variable (that will be added to the template context).
 They can eventually take arguments in order to return the right result at rendering time.

 Let's take the example of a `local_time` template tag that outputs the string representation of the local time and that takes one mandatory argument (the [format](https://crystal-lang.org/api/Time/Format.html) used to output the time).
-Such template tag could be implemented as follows:
+Such a template tag could be implemented as follows:

 ```crystal
 class LocalTimeTag < Marten::Template::Tag::Base